ace108/Getting-and-Cleaning-Data-Course-Project/README.md

 > source("d:/R Programming/run_analysis.R") <BR>
 > run_analysis() <BR>

-After running the run_analysis function, the following output files will be created in the D:\R Data folder:
+After running the run_analysis function, the following output files will be created in the D:\R Data folder: <BR>
 1. tidy_data_csv.txt  - this file contains the tidy data separated by "," (comma) <BR>
 2. tidy_data.txt      - this file contains the tidy <BR>